Frequently Asked Questions

 We can provide you with waterproofs, tools and equipment to do the normal lengthsmen tasks.
 But if you would like to participate in work parties such as drain building or walling for example, you will need to get yourself a pair of steel toe capped boots, which we can help you buy.

 We ask for a minimum of 12 days a year if possible.
 This can be done through drain runs and work parties throughout the year.

 The training is comprehensive and includes practical “on the job” training as well as health and safety, navigation skills and a background of the programme.
 When on the fells, our volunteers are ambassadors for Fix the Fells so it is important you have a good understanding.

 You’ll meet like-minded people and explore parts of the National Park you perhaps haven’t visited before.
-You’ll work with highly skilled National Trust footpath teams and wardens and National Park rangers and learn lots of new skills.
+You’ll work with highly skilled National Trust and National Park Rangers and learn lots of new skills.

-We are looking to raise £5 million over the next ten years.
-This will repair sections on 120 paths and maintain the existing network.
-The individual costs vary from £40,000 for a helicopter lift to £99 to repair a metre of stone-pitching.
+We need to spend £500,000 a year to maintain the existing network.
+The individual costs vary from £60,000/year for helicopter lifts to £200 to repair a metre of stone-pitching.

 It comes from a range of sources including donations, our partner organisations, grants, visitor giving, local businesses, local communities, sponsorship and individuals.
 We need your help to reach our target however so please donate if you can.
 We have donation boxes in various locations around the Lake District and our teams carry them when they are working on the fells so look out for them.

 - We currently repair and maintain 335 paths covering 400 miles across the Lake District.